-Under the recommended approach of this report, a new ECC Decision would be developed to authorise the use of ESOMPs in the Ka-band frequencies operating to NGSO systems, without any change to the Radio Regulations.
+Under the recommended approach of this report, ECC Decision (15)04 authorises the use of ESOMPs in the Ka-band frequencies operating to NGSO systems, without any change to the Radio Regulations.
 The Decision would provide a framework for such ESOMPs to operate in FSS NGSO systems and would establish technical and regulatory requirements.

-While, for ESOMPs terminals installed on land, authorisation is managed by the single administrations, in the case of ESOMPs on maritime platforms, a process based on mutual recognition of licences and free circulation may be considered.
+While, for ESOMPs terminals installed on land, authorisation is managed by the single administrations, in the case of ESOMPs on maritime or aeronautical platforms, a process based on mutual recognition of licences and free circulation may be considered.

-Figure 2 outlines the process through which a new ECC Decision (and ETSI Harmonised European Standard) could be used for authorising ESOMPs to operate in those parts of the Ka-band allocated to uncoordinated FSS earth Stations.
+Figure 2 outlines the process through which a ECC Decision (15)04 [34] (and ETSI EN 303 979 [33]) could be used for authorising ESOMPs to operate in those parts of the Ka-band allocated to uncoordinated FSS earth Stations.